anon5959/technical_debt_results/README.md

 # Technical Debt Results

-This is data collected during the writing of "On the Lack of Consensus Among Technical Debt Detection Tools."
+This repository contains the data associated with our ICSME submission titled "On the Lack of Consensus Among Technical Debt Detection Tools."

 ## Contents